The Art of Pelotherapy and Healing with Clay

 Switching from Clayish Water to a Clay Magma

-Once the body is adjusted to healing clay use internally, it can be advantageous to change tactics: Rather than continue utilizing a clayish water, begin ingesting a tablespoon of clay "gel" or "magma" directly.
+Once the body is adjusted to healing clay use internally, it can be advantageous to change tactics: Rather than continue utilizing a clayish water, begin ingesting a teaspoon to a tablespoon of clay "gel" or "magma" directly.

-When the body is adjusted to internal use, there will be no noticeable strange or uncomfortable effects associated with ingestion.
-Bowel functions return to normal, the profuse fragrance associated with detoxification via healing clay will be gone ( bowel movements ), and the sometimes "unexplainable" side effects, such as fluctuating blood pressure, unique physical sensations in the abdominal region, changes in urine color, etc., will have disappeared.
+When the body is adjusted to internal use, there will be no noticeable strange or uncomfortable effects associated with using clay internally.
+Bowel functions return to normal, the profuse fragrance associated with detoxification via healing clay will be gone (bowel movements), and the sometimes "unexplainable" side effects, such as fluctuating blood pressure, unique physical sensations in the abdominal region, changes in urine color, etc., will have disappeared.

-It is important to remember that "clay water" and a properly hydrated clay gel or magma are truly two different substances when considering how they respond to any environment.
+It is important to remember that "clay water" and a properly hydrated clay gel or magma are truly two different substances when considering how the clay responds to any environment.
 Clay particles, when separated by water, lose their "collective" effect.
 The "unexplainable" electromagnetic effect of the clay which can reach deep into the body, becomes non-existant.

-There is no combined charge associated with the separated particles, and the charge layers are vastly reduced or even nonexistent ( to our knowledge ).
+There is no combined charge associated with the separated particles, and the charge layers are vastly reduced or even nonexistent.
 This is also why a clay bath is NOT comparable to clay packs / poultices used on the body.

-How long any user should continue utilizing bentonite, illite, or montmorillonite ( to list the most prominent healing clays ) internally must be left up to each user.
+How long any user should continue utilizing bentonite, illite, or montmorillonite (to list the most prominent healing clays) internally must be left up to each user.
+We view using edible clay as a natural, healthy dietary habit.
 We know people who have ingested healing clays daily for over 20 years with nothing but beneficial results, but we can hardly advise anyone to do so.
 One's health must be one's own responsibility.

-Dietary considerations should be addressed ( does an individual eat properly, and at least three times daily? ), and the body's natural cycles should be carefully considered as well ( the body has a natural 72 hour cycle, a 24 hour cycle, a 12 hour cycle, an eight hour cycle, a six hour cycle, and a four hour cycle, to name a few in accordance with natural medicine philosophy ).
+Dietary considerations should be addressed (does an individual eat properly?), and the body's natural cycles should be carefully considered as well (the body has a natural 72 hour cycle, a 24 hour cycle, a 12 hour cycle, an eight hour cycle, a six hour cycle, and a four hour cycle, to name a few in accordance with natural medicine philosophy).

 There are so many people selling and using clay, offering an enormous amount of fallacious advice.
 This is usually done out of ignorance and not maliciousness.
 In this section of our article, the author's intent is to present the most researched opinion in the world to date.
 I do not wish this advice to replace what the reader may have found by dealing directly with other individuals actively and ethically researching healing clays.
 Rather, I would desire that you augment it.
 While I am going to state what we have discovered throughout the years in no uncertain terms, I do not wish this to seem like we are attacking any company or apposing viewpoint.